Asteroid Facts for Kids

 How tall are you?
 How far away is New York City?
 How far away is the Moon?
 How about the nearest planet, star, or galaxy?
 Do we measure them in inches, kilometers or light years?
 Find out why we choose some measuring units and not others.

 Dorado and Volans – Facts for Kids

 Flying fish live in warm oceans, and so do the mahi mahi fish.
 Sailors in the southern seas saw the flying fish using their side fins like wings to glide through the air – sometimes chased by hungry mahi mahi.
 Dorado (Mahi mahi) pursues Volans (Flying fish) in the stars of the southern sky.

 After all the fuss about Pluto, everybody knows that it's a dwarf planet now.
 But it's only one of five.
 Here's a mini tour of all five, including the one where a heatwave is the temperature of Antarctica, the one shaped like an egg, and one whose year is over 500 Earth years long.
 All aboard!

 Enceladus is a small moon of Saturn that seems to be frozen.
 It's the coldest moon in Saturn's system because its bright surface reflects almost all of the sunlight that hits it.
 But under the ice is a liquid ocean and scientists wonder if there might be life there.

 Eris – Facts for Kids

-At first astronomers thought Eris was bigger than Pluto and that it was a tenth planet.
+At first astronomers thought Eris was bigger than Pluto, and that it was a tenth planet.
 But both Eris and Pluto ended up as dwarf planets.
 Eris is now farther away from the Sun than any known object except for some comets.
-It?s so cold that its atmosphere has frozen and is on the ground.
+It's so cold that its atmosphere has frozen and dropped to the ground.

 Europa Facts for Kids